isocpp/CppCoreGuidelines/CppCoreGuidelines.md

-Put another way: If your program spends 4% of its processing time doing computation A and 40% of its time doing computation B, a 50% improvement on A is only as impactful as a 5% improvement on B. (If you don't even know how much time is spent on A or B, see <a href="#Rper-reason">Per.1</a> and <a href="#Rper-Knuth">Per.2</a>.)
+Put another way: If your program spends 4% of its processing time doing computation A and 40% of its time doing computation B, a 50% improvement on A is only as impactful as a 5% improvement on B. (If you don’t even know how much time is spent on A or B, see <a href="#Rper-reason">Per.1</a> and <a href="#Rper-Knuth">Per.2</a>.)

-### <a name="Rper-simple"></a>Per.4: Don't assume that complicated code is necessarily faster than simple code
+### <a name="Rper-simple"></a>Per.4: Don’t assume that complicated code is necessarily faster than simple code

 ##### Reason